top of page

 of Comfort, Time, and Dignity

-For 15 years I worked with young people from a wide range of racial, ethnic, and economic backgrounds—teens who were former gang members and kids who were bound for the Ivy League, incarcerated teens and young people in foster care.
+For 15 years I worked with young people from a wide range of racial, ethnic, and economic backgrounds—former gang members, kids bound for the Ivy League, incarcerated teens, and young people in foster care.
+Most had faced significant challenges in their lives.

 “Al Desetta has a talent for going to the heart of a writer's story.”